lth1013/cat-bucks-proj2/README.md

 1. We learned a very easy to use and fun to implement introJs.

-2. We are getting a better understanding of handlebars and how to link different files to them since they don't go by normal file paths
+2. We are getting a better understanding of handlebars and how to link different files to them since they don't go by normal file paths.

 ## Author Info